 |

-Between the 9th and 13th centuries, Zorita Castle thrived as a focal point for commerce and military adventures during the wars to take control of Spain between Muslim and Christian armies.
-Since then, the castle has fallen into obscurity.
-Geographically unpopular, ignored by academia, and until recently left to crumble.
-Today the former headquarters of one of Spain's most important military orders is coming back to life.
-Since 2014 and overseen by the Heritage Office of the regional Castilla-La Mancha government, Zorita Castle field school teaches students and archaeology lovers from around the world how to conduct an archaeological excavation while uncovering part of the castle history.
+Between the 9th and 13th centuries, Zorita Castle thrived as a focal point for commerce and military adventures during the wars to control Iberia between the Caliphate of Cordoba and the northern kingdoms of Leon, Castilla, and Aragon.
+Since then, the castle has fallen into obscurity -- remote, ignored by academia, and until recently left to crumble.
+Over the last decade, the castle, the former headquarters of one of Spain's most important military orders, has come back to life.
+Since 2014, overseen by the Heritage Office of the regional Castilla-La Mancha government, the Zorita Castle field school teaches students and archaeology lovers from around the world how to conduct an archaeological excavation while uncovering part of the castle history.
 The best preserved building inside the castle is the church of San Benito.
 The knights of the order of Calatrava built the church at the end of the 12th century when the castle became the order's headquarters.
-Documents mention a cemetery, but the only material evidence was a long stone slab, possibly a burial cover.
-When cleaning the stone, a Medieval Tic-Tac-Toe, a game we owe to the Arabs was discovered.
-Throughout the fifteenth century and like other castles, Zorita was no longer the residence of Commanders of Calatrava Cavalry Order, whose preferred live in houses in nearby towns like Pastrana, becoming an arsenal castle, guarding firearms, propulsion, armor, ammunition and miscellaneous tools.
-The Order of Calatrava and Zorita Castle The Order of Calatrava was born in the actual region of Castilla-La Mancha, specifically in the province of Ciudad Real, where during the twelfth century intensified the struggle between the Berber villages arrived in Al-Andalus and the Christian of Castille.
-All Mancha region south of Almagro is known today as Campo de Calatrava, the first seat of the institution of monks warriors.
-Alarcos, defeating in July 19th of 1195, saw the fall of the Guadiana frontier, with the loss of the Head Castle of the Order (Old Clatrava castle).
-This battle and abandonment of Salvatierra means an unprecedented crisis that brought the Order to the brink of extinction.
-The remains of the Order took refuge in Zorita castle, one of the few possessions that kept the calatravos under their control.
-In Zorita, the Order was again organized, rearmed and once strengthened was delivered to new strategies for the recovery and control of territory.
-After the Christian victory in the battle of Las Navas de Tolosa against the Almohad in 1212, the Order settled permanently based in New Calatrava castle, construction designed to support a large-scale siege avoid Alarcos surprises like.
+Documents from that time mention a cemetery, but before our project the only material evidence was a long stone slab, possibly a burial cover.
+When cleaning the stone, a medieval tic-tac-toe board, a game we owe to the Arabs, was discovered.
+As of the 15th century, the commanders of the Calatrava Order stopped using the castle as a residence, opting for homes in nearby towns such as Pastrana.
+Thus the castle became an arsenal, guarding firearms, catapults, armor, ammunition and tools.
+Read about Zorita Castle in Current World Archaeology magazine: Download File Experience a 3D visit to Zorita Castle (Bitraze) Download our book on Zorita Castle The Order of Calatrava and Zorita Castle The Order of Calatrava was founded in the modern region of Castilla-La Mancha, specifically in the province of Ciudad Real, where during the 12th century the struggle intensified between the Caliphate and the Kingdom of Castilla.
+The region in La Mancha south of Almagro is known today as Campo de Calatrava, the first seat of the institution of monk-warriors.
+At the Battle of Alarcos, July 19, 1195, Castilla suffered a defeat that included the loss of the original Calatrava Castle.
+The order was on the brink of extinction and survivors took refuge in Zorita Castle, one of their last few properties.
+In Zorita, the order reorganized, rearmed, and retook the battlefield to conquer more territory.
+After a united front of Castilla, Aragon, and Navarra (with French and Portuguese volunteers) defeated the Caliphate in the Battle of Las Navas de Tolosa in 1212, the order settled permanently in the New Calatrava castle, designed to withstand a large-scale siege.

 |